Our Curriculum Intent

 In Reception children follow the final year of the Early Years Foundation Stage which is for children from birth to five years old.
 In Years 1 and 2 the children will follow the National Curriculum for Key Stage One.
 For many years we have been teaching through a themed topic approach to the curriculum and will continue to do so.
 All Early Years Foundation Stage and National Curriculum objectives have been grouped into topics.
 The staff have a variety of resources with which they are familiar and they have the autonomy to select the most appropriate lesson or groups of lessons to meet that objective.
 Lessons are specifically planned to develop certain skills, concepts, knowledge and understanding.
 Our curriculum includes multi-cultural education promoting racial harmony and equal opportunities.
 We always seek to see children as individuals, with their own needs and unique personalities, and our aim is to help them achieve their full potential.
-All year groups have access to outdoor learning areas.

 Year 1 and Year 2

 |We are Special||Here and There||Hot and Cold|

 |Under the Sea|

 Every child deserves the best possible start in life and the support that enables them to fulfil their potential.
 At Glendale we recognise that children develop quickly in the early years and that their experiences in their reception year have a major impact on their future life chances.
 Four guiding principles that shape our practice in Reception: